indico/indico/doc/guides/VideoServicesGuides/UserGuide/VideoServicesUserGuide.rst

 webcam and audio device connected (please go to `recommendations page <http://it-multimedia.web.cern.ch/it-multimedia/collaborative/recommendations.php>`_ for videoconferencing PC hardware).

-The ongoing Vidyo videoconferences can be associated to an Indico event and its sessions and contributions, and will appear like
+The ongoing Vidyo videoconferences associated to an Indico event (or sessions or contributions) will appear like
 this:

 |image16|